thefnox/Tiramisu/readme.txt

 * Added right click options for permanent props and for tool trust.

+* Made inventory display currently worn items in red.

+* Added "Attach To" option to gear items, to allow their placement in bones other than those intended.
+Items can only be attached in one bone at a time, but any amount of items can be placed in any bone.

+* Fixed the camera.
+It should now strictly rely on the raw mouse feed, not on the AimAngle which is relative to FPS.
+Performance should be the same irregardless of current framerate.

+* Added setpermamodel, to set a player's permanent model, admin only.

+* Added swimming and vehicle driving animations.

+* Changed some animations around, combine and metro police animations are no longer used.

 -- SCRIPT

 * Rewrote clothing code.
 The whole thing, including player_part.
 It should now be readable.